Out of Sight: Music

 DJ David Holmes was originally hired to write a few sections of the film's theme music.
 Soderbergh liked what he did so much that he had Holmes score the rest of the film.
 Holmes spent six weeks working 12- to 17-hour days to finish the score in time for the film's release.
 He drew upon several influences, including Lalo Schifrin, Quincy Jones, Dean Martin, Miles Davis, Sun Ra, and Willie Bobo.

 Release

 Out of Sight was released on June 26, 1998, in 2,106 theaters and grossed USD 12 million on its opening weekend.
 It went on to gross $37.5 million domestically and $40.2 million in the rest of the world for a worldwide total of $77.7 million.

 Critical reception

 Out of Sight received critical acclaim.
-On Rotten Tomatoes, the film has a 94% approval rating, based on 95 reviews, with an average rating of 7.90/10.
+On Rotten Tomatoes, the film has a 94% approval rating, based on 103 reviews, with an average rating of 7.90/10.
 The site's critical consensus reads: "Steven Soderbergh's intelligently crafted adaptation of the Elmore Leonard novel is witty, sexy, surprisingly entertaining, and a star-making turn for George Clooney."
-On Metacritic, the film has a score of 85 out of 100, based on 30 reviews, indicating "universal acclaim."
+On Metacritic, the film has a score of 84 out of 100, based on 30 reviews, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.